aistore2030/Ionic3-Demo-Apps/README.md

 ### Prerequisites

-What things you need to build and run the Apps
+Things you need to build and run the Apps

 ### Installing

-For Installation and Environment set-up to get started with Ionic Framework Pls follow [these steps](https://beta.ionicframework.com/docs/installation/environment)
+For Installation , Environment set-up and Getting Started with Ionic Framework Pls follow [these steps](https://beta.ionicframework.com/docs/installation/environment)